-Available Funding Maximum \$7,000 per award.
-Purpose Support social sciences and humanities researchers/scholars with modest research project funding requirements.
-Allow for small-scale innovation and experimentation by providing funding to undertake a stand-alone research project or to conduct pilot work towards a larger SSHRC grant application.
-Enable researchers to hire students at any level to participate in their research, thereby contributing to their professional development.
-Submission Deadline Monday, February 26, 2024 at 12:00 p.m. (noon) EST. Late or incomplete applications will not be accepted.
-Eligible Tenured or tenure track professors across all faculties are eligible to apply.
+Available Funding Maximum \$10,000 per grant.
+Purpose SSHRC Explore Grants: Support social sciences and humanities researchers/scholars with modest research project funding requirements.
+Allow for small-scale innovation and experimentation by providing funding to undertake a stand-alone research project or to conduct pilot work toward a larger SSHRC grant application.
+Enable researchers to hire students at any level to participate in their research projects, thereby contributing to their professional development.
+Submission Deadline Monday, February 24, 2025, at 12:00 p.m. (noon) EST. Late or incomplete applications will not be accepted.
+Eligible Tenured or tenure-track professors across all faculties are eligible to apply.
+Emerging researchers/scholars and established researchers/scholars are encouraged to apply and will be reviewed against the weighted criteria set out in the review procedures below.
+Priority, however, will be given to: Emerging researchers/scholars.
+Researchers/scholars who are moving in a new SRC direction.
 The subject matter of the project or activity must be consistent with SSHRC's mandate.
 Funds may be used to seed a major SSHRC grant application or to support a new small independent project.
-Priority will be given to: • Emerging researchers/scholars. • Researchers/scholars who are moving in a new SRC direction.
-Not Eligible You are not eligible to apply for this competition if you: Were awarded a SSHRC Explore Grant within the last two calendar years (2022 or 2023) or are holding SSHRC Explore funds in an extension year.
-Have any internal or external funding for an SRC project that is or may be related to your proposal.
+Not Eligible You are not eligible to apply for this competition if you: Were previously awarded a SSHRC Explore Grant within the last two calendar years (2023 or 2024) or are holding SSHRC Explore funds in an extension year.
+Have any internal or external funding for any SRC activities proposed for funding in the SSHRC Explore proposal.
+This means that proposals must be independent of, but can be built upon or related to existing or past funded work.
+There must, however, be no duplication of funding.
 Please note that co-applicants on the same project cannot each apply for or receive separate SSHRC Explore funding.

-Review Process The 2024 SSHRC Explore Review Committee will assess the submitted applications and recommend a ranked list to the Vice President, Research & Innovation (VPRI) for final approval and dissemination of funds.
+Review Process The SSHRC Explore Review Committee will assess the submitted applications and recommend a ranked list to the Vice President, Research & Innovation (VPRI) for final approval and dissemination of funds.
 How to Apply Download and complete the Application Package .
-Please see the Application Guidelines below for full details.
-Submission for funding grants is online via the university's Research Information System (RIS).
-Info Session Tuesday, January 30, 2024 from 1:30 p.m. - 2:30 p.m.
+Please see the Application Guidelines below for complete details.
+Submit application online via the university's Research Information System (RIS).
+Applications will not be accepted via email.
+Information Session Thursday, January 23, 2025, from 11:00 a.m. - 12:00 p.m.
 EST. This session will review the application process and requirements.
 Sign up for the information session to receive the Zoom link.
-OVPRI Contact Laura Zeno, Program Assistant, Internal SRC Funding & Awards Email: srcfunding@torontomu.ca Phone: 416-979-5000 ext.
-553553
+OVPRI Contact Laura Zeno, Programs Assistant, Internal SRC Funding and Awards Email: srcfunding@torontomu.ca